-Due: Wednesday, September 23rd (noon)
+Due: Wednesday, September 21st (9:30 a.m.)

 Reading

 Sections 1.1 through 1.4 of of Applegate, Bixby, Chvátal and Cook's The Traveling Salesman Problem : A Computational Study.
 This provides some cultural background on the Travelling Salesman Problem, a key example in this course.
 SFU library link.